shipyard-games/CodingExercise/SceneKit-Exercise-01/README.md

 After you're satisfied with what you've done, you can email it to the person you received the task from.

-What If I don't Havem a mac / XCode?
+What If I don't Have a mac / XCode?
 ---------------------

 If you do not have a mac or access to one, you can do this exercise with Unity https://unity3d.com.